ClickMeeting/recruitment-task/README.md

 ### What do we look at

-1. Architectural design of the solution (dependencies directions, encapsulation, granularity, objects' interfaces ease of use)
+1. Architectural design of the solution (dependency direction, encapsulation, granularity)
 2. Tests (if classes are easily testable, if unit tests are really unit, if feature tests are representing business rules)
 3. Intuitive use of REST verbs

 The task is meant to be done in few hours, so don't "gold plate" it.
-If you see that you'd improve something, but it would require more time – write about it.
+If you'd like to improve something in your solution, but it would require more time – write about it.